rocker-org/website/images/versioned/rstudio.md

 so please enter the username `rstudio` and a randomly generated password which is displayed in the console to the RStudio login form.

-Since RStudio Server is run by the `/init` command, RStudio will not start if the default command is overridden.
+RStudio will not start if the default command (`/init`) is overridden.
-So, to use R on the command line, specify the `R` command as follows.
+To use R on the command line, specify the `R` command as follows.

 ```sh
 docker run --rm -ti rocker/tidyverse R